Shade (character): Post-Starman (vol. 2)

 During the Blackest Night storyline, Shade is in a relationship with Hope O'Dare, and claims that he is in love with her.
 After a night of sex, Shade and Hope are confronted by David Knight, reanimated as a Black Lantern.
 David rips out Shade's heart, but, due to his powers, he survives as he is unable to be killed, which allows Shade to resist the call of a black ring that seeks to turn him into another undead Lantern.
 After David threatens to kill Hope and later Jack, an enraged Shade uses his powers to trap the Black Lantern within the Shadowlands after decrying the Lantern as a mockery and a fake, saying he has "no light of his own", and uses his own heart as a channel to bind and banish him.
 Afterwards, Hope admits that she loves Shade as well, and they depart from the scene of the battle.

 Shortly after the events of "Blackest Night", the Shade is approached by Hal Jordan and Barry Allen, and he takes them to the Ghost Zone where they find the rotting corpse of Prometheus.

-During Brightest Day, Jay Garrick arrives at the Shade's home with Doctor Mid-Nite, Sebastian Faust, and Wildcat to see if he can help track down the missing Obsidian, who possesses abilities similar to those of the Shade.
+During Brightest Day, Jay Garrick arrives at the Shade's home with Doctor Mid-Nite, Sebastian Faust, and Wildcat to enlist his help in tracking down the missing Obsidian, who possesses abilities similar to those of the Shade.
 After entering the house, the JSA members find Obsidian and Doctor Fate standing over the Shade's comatose body.
 Obsidian, now possessed by a cosmic entity known as the Starheart, tells the heroes that the Shade would have told them his "secrets", and that the Starheart commanded that he and Fate silence him.
 Following the defeat of the Starheart, Congorilla mentions that the Shade has been missing since his assault at the hands of Obsidian, and that nobody has been able to contact him.